SimpleDataLabsInc/prophecy-docs/src/pages/prophecy-ir.md

 }
 ```

-## Complete example
+### Complete example

-For a complete example open any of the `workflow.latest.json`'s of the default pipelines in the HelloWorld project!
+For a complete example open any of the `workflow.latest.json`'s of the default Pipelines in the HelloWorld project!

 ![Example Pipelines](img/example-pipelines.png)